TjanMichela/Iris-Data/README.md

 # Iris-Data
-first machine learning in Jupyter Notebook with iris dataset learned to split data as training and testing datasets used K-Neighbors Classifier, Decision Tree Classifier, matplotlib predicted the type of iris based on the sample
+My first machine learning guided project with iris dataset using Jupyter Notebook.
+I learned how to split data into training and testing datasets.
+The models I used for this project was K-Neighbors Classifier and Decision Tree Classifier.
+In addition, I applied my knowledge of matplotlib into the project.
+The goal of the project was to predict the type of iris based on the sample.
+The purpose of this project is to turn my new knowledge in data science tools and data science processes in real-life applications.
+This guided project is available from ZerotoMastery's Python Developer course by Andrei Neaogie.